 So it’s usually based on a person experiencing health problems, or smelling an unusual smell.

 An odor is not always a sign of an item off gassing.
 But it is often a sign.
 You know how a new car has that “new car smell?”
 Yep, that’s off gassing chemicals.
-So much like you can smell the car, you might be able to smell an odor when a new item is brought into your home, like I did with this chair.
+So much like you can smell the car, you might be able to smell an odor when a new item is brought into your home.

 There is not one specific type of odor that you might recognize from off gassing chemicals.
 Odors range from sweet or metallic, to earthy or chemical-like.
 Every VOC is different, and everybody’s reaction is different.